 Great food, ambiance and prices, the priciest item on their menu is their Beef Brisket Banh Mi sandwich which costs $17, this cafe is definitely a must try—a slight catch though, The Glasshouse has many patrons and doesn’t accept reservations so do come earlier on weekends or you’ll be stuck in a queue.

 Micro Bakery Red House

 Their Big Breakfast ($24) aside, everything else on the menu is below $20.
-Specializing in breads that are made up of sustainable flour and natural ingredients, this attention-grabbing establishment (due to its bright red exterior) is well-loved by easties and all for the right reasons.
+Specialising in breads that are made up of sustainable flour and natural ingredients, this attention-grabbing establishment (due to its bright red exterior) is well-loved by easties and all for the right reasons.
 Its sourdough toast was one of the best I’ve eaten.
-It was the right mix of crispy and chewy and was served with condiments that elevated its tangy flavor.
+It was the right mix of crispy and chewy and was served with condiments that elevated its tangy flavour.
 Though this item alone should be enough to entice you to head down there, the bakery–cum–kitchen also serves a myriad of other dishes such as Smashed Avocado Tartine ($13) and Micro Club Sandwich ($14).
 So what are you waiting for?

 Five Oars Coffee Roasters

 Located in prime locations, Tanjong Pagar and Asia Square, Five Oars Coffee Roasters is home to one of the best coffees in Singapore.
 The Melbourne inspired cafe boasts a repertoire of premium coffee beans from all over the globe.
 From Ethiopia to Brazil, from tart to bitter, Five Oars Coffee Roasters offers it all!
 And it doesn’t stop there, as its food is simply sublime.
 Try their Chicken and Pancakes ($16.50) and you’ll get what I mean.